Michigan Porch

 The Langley Covered Bridge near Centreville

-Three miles up a quiet road from Centreville, the pavement runs into a wooden tunnel over the St. Joseph River.
-At 282 feet, the Langley Covered Bridge is the longest covered bridge left standing in Michigan, and you can still drive through it.
+Three miles north of Centreville, Covered Bridge Road enters a wooden tunnel over the St. Joseph River.
+At 282 feet, the Langley Covered Bridge is the longest of Michigan’s remaining covered bridges.

 Sources